joinpursuit/strings-lab/README.md

 be around \() degrees.
 So, if you're going out, you had better plan on wearing your \()".
 ```
+//
+var geographicLocation: String = "Chelyabinsk"
+var adjective1: String = "cold"
+var pluralNoun1: String = "winds"
+var adjective2: String = "strong"
+var pluralNoun2: String = "hurricanes"
+var number1: Int = 100
+var number2: Int = 120
+var articleOfClothing: String = "swimming suit"

+var madLib = """
+Here is tomorrow's weather report for \(geographicLocation)
+and vicinity.
+Early tomorrow, a \(adjective1)-front will
+collide with a mass of hot \(pluralNoun1) moving from the
+north.
+This means we can expect \(adjective2) winds and
+occasional \(pluralNoun2) by late afternoon.
+Wind velocity will
+be \(number1) miles an hour, and the high temperature should
+be around \(number2) degrees.
+So, if you're going out, you had
+better plan on wearing your \(articleOfClothing).
+"""
+print(madLib)
 ***

 # Bonus :)